Title 902 | Chapter 020 | Regulation 150REG

 Drug distribution.(a)

-There shall be a list approved by the medical director of all drugs and biologicals including intravenous solutions which are retained for use in the center.(b)
+There shall be a list approved by the medical director of all drugs and biologicals, including intravenous solutions that(b)

 Drugs and biologicals shall be administered only by persons legally authorized.(d)